logo

 Your dog might be saying, "Hey, can you help me out with this itch I just can't reach?"
 It's their subtle way of politely asking for a scratch in that one elusive spot.

-After all those rolls in the grass and wiggles on the floor, they're still stuck, and they're trusting you to scratch that itchiness away.
-Over at Quora, pet owners have also witnessed this habit in their dogs.
+After all those rolls in the grass and wiggles on the floor, they're still stuck, and they're trusting you to scratch that itch away.
+Pet owners have also witnessed this habit in their dogs, as noted by Dr. Shefali Tsabary, a parenting expert, who emphasizes that "dogs communicate their needs in ways that reflect their trust in us."

 Let's take a look at their responses to this question: